nexensys/ErrorGamer2000/README.md

 - Don't even try to make me feel bad about my personality.
 Just don't It won't work, it'll just emberass you.
 - I scambait :D It's so fun!
 - Foxes
-- Insulting any cultural/LGBTQIA+ group in any way is a 1 way ticket to a permenant block.
+- Insulting any cultural/LGBTQIA+ group in any way is a one way ticket to a permenant block.

 </p>